anvitha-jain/test/anfile.rst

             state=dict(type='str', default='present', choices=['absent', 'present', 'query']),
         )

-.. note::  It is recommended not to provide default values for configuration arguments.
+**Note**: It is recommended not to provide default values for configuration arguments.
 Default values could cause unintended changes to the object.

 Using the AnsibleModule object
 ------------------------------
 The following section creates an instance of AnsibleModule and then adds to the constructor a series of properties such as the argument_spec.
 The module should support check-mode, which validates the working of a module without making any changes to the ACI object.
-The first attribute we pass to the constructor is ``argument_spec``; the second argument is ``supports_check_mode``.
+The first attribute passed to the constructor is ``argument_spec``; the second argument is ``supports_check_mode``.
 It is highly recommended that every module support check mode in this collection.
 The last element is required_if, which is used to specify conditional required attributes, and since these modules support querying the APIC for all objects of the module's class, the object/parent IDs should only be required if ``state: absent`` or ``state: present``.

 .. code-block:: python